Coercion Paraphilia

 Biastophilia

-Biastophilia is a clinically described paraphilia in which sexual arousal is specifically tied to a partner's non-consent, fear, or resistance.
-Acting on it constitutes sexual assault; it is treated here strictly as a clinical category.
+Biastophilia is a clinically described paraphilia in which sexual arousal depends on a partner's genuine non-consent, fear, or resistance.
+Acting on it is sexual assault; the category is documented here strictly clinically, with no consensual form.

 - Prevalence